 Step 1: Apply Online

-Once you’ve registered an account on the Visa4UK website, you can fill out your application, save your information, and come back to it at a later time if needed.
+Start by registering for an account on the Visa4UK website; this will allow you to fill out your application, save your information, and come back to it at a later time if needed.

 Step 2: Biometrics Appointment